NemesisGuy/ForkMyFolio-backend/docs/old-docs/TECHNICAL_DOCUMENTATION.md

 ## Testing

+### Running Tests

 To run all unit and integration tests, use the following Maven command from the project root:
 ```bash
 mvn test
 ```
+For more detailed information on our testing strategy, best practices, and configurations (like JSON serialization for dates), please refer to our dedicated [**Testing Guide**](../../docs/TESTING.md).

 Test reports can be found in the `target/surefire-reports` directory.

 ---